logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/spine-query.md

 ---
-description:Using Spine Groups in Feature View queries for training dataset and batch retrieval.
+description: Using Spine Groups in Feature View queries for training dataset and batch retrieval.
 ---

 # Using Spines